Discipline That Builds (Not Breaks) Relationships

 Oh, I have been there!
 And so have many other coaches who are struggling to use sports to build character.
 For years, I believed that I needed to sacrifice my relationships with my players if I wanted to be a coach who held his players to a high standard both on and off the court.

 My belief came from my experience of parenting.
 “Good” parents who didn’t spoil their kids and didn’t let them do whatever they wanted would be hated.
 “Bad” parents who spoiled their kids and let them do whatever they wanted would be liked.

 But there is another way, and, in fact, it’s a far better way.
 The answer is simple, but not easy to execute.

 “Rules are meant to lead us to relationships, not to replace relationships.”

 At the very core of transformational coaching are strong, meaningful, and connected player-coach relationships.
-These are relationships in which the coach sets boundaries and limits, and enforces those boundaries and limits in a way that doesn’t sacrifice the relationships or uses them simply to gain obedience from the players, but, instead, uses that connection as the first step to building character.
+These are relationships in which the coach establishes shared standards, supports these standards, and enforces the standards in a way that doesn’t sacrifice the relationships.
+Standards aren’t used to simply gain obedience from the players, but instead used as a critical step to building character.